 How do you prioritize with a busy schedule?
 How do you stay consistent with a busy schedule?

 - This is definitely where my Type A personality comes as an advantage!
 I look at my day split up into 30-60 minute chunks of time.
 I know I have work from 8-5, so I can go ahead and block out that time each day.
 Next, I prioritize my quiet time.
 I like to start my day off with at least 20-30 minutes, and I also end my day with 20 minutes.
 I always have small group on Monday evenings, and church on Tuesday evenings, so I also block of 6:00-9:00/10:00 for both of those evenings (that factors in driving time as well).
-I prioritize SLEEP- I would like to get at least 7 hours, but lately it’s been closer to 6.
-That has me asleep by 10:30ish – I wake up at 4:40 am on days that I workout in the morning.
+I prioritize SLEEP- I try realllly hard to get 6 1/2 to 7 hours.
+I try to get in bed by 9:30-10; I wake up at 4:50 am on days that I workout in the morning.